qcznlp/qcznlp.github.io/index.md

 ## About
 Hello!
 My name is Qingcheng Zeng (曾庆诚), also go by Steve.
-Currently, I am a first-year PhD student in the *Computation and Linguistic Mechanisms Lab*, [Department of Linguistics](https://linguistics.northwestern.edu/) at Northwestern University, working with Professor [Rob Voigt](https://faculty.wcas.northwestern.edu/robvoigt/) and Professor [Matt Goldrick](https://faculty.wcas.northwestern.edu/matt-goldrick/#!/) on **natural language processing (NLP), computational linguistics, social computing, and computational phonology**.
+Currently, I am a first-year PhD student in the *Computation and Linguistic Mechanisms Lab*, [Department of Linguistics](https://linguistics.northwestern.edu/) at Northwestern University, working with Professor [Rob Voigt](https://faculty.wcas.northwestern.edu/robvoigt/) on **natural language processing (NLP), computational linguistics, and social computing.**.

 Before that, I received my bachelor in linguistics from [University of Manchester](https://www.alc.manchester.ac.uk/linguistics-and-english-language/) and [Zhejiang University](http://www.sis.zju.edu.cn/sisenglish/main.htm) in 2021.
 After graduation, I am honored to work as a full-time research assistant with Dr. [Jie Yang](https://ylab.top/jieyang/) at Zhejiang University.

-My main research interests are at the intersection of NLP, sociolinguistics, and psycholinguistics, including but not limited to topics like **pragmatic reasoning in large language models, automatic discourse processing, NLP for Social Good, NLP for Political Science, and multimodal interaction in dialogues**.
+My main research interests are at the intersection of NLP, sociolinguistics, and psycholinguistics, including but not limited to topics like **pragmatic reasoning in large language models, automatic discourse processing, NLP for Social Good, NLP for Political Science, and efficient NLP**.
 During my undergraduate studies, I worked extensively in computational phonology and sociophonetics with Dr. [Patrycja Strycharczuk](https://www.research.manchester.ac.uk/portal/patrycja.strycharczuk.html).
 In sociophonetics, I am particularly interested in **using statistical learning and deep learning methods to detect language variations and changes**.

 **Feel free to contact me if your research lies within these or related areas!
 You can reach me by DM on Twitter.**